monix/monix-bio/docs/src/mdoc/overview/errorhandling.md

 }
 ```

-In more complicated cases it's worth to take a look at [cats-retry](https://github.com/cb372/cats-retry) library and/or use a stream (e.g. [fs2](https://github.com/functional-streams-for-scala/fs2), [Monix Observable](https://monix.io/docs/3x/reactive/observable.html)) instead of recursive functions.
+In more complicated cases it's worth taking a look at [cats-retry](https://github.com/cb372/cats-retry) library and/or use a stream (e.g. [fs2](https://github.com/functional-streams-for-scala/fs2), [Monix Observable](https://monix.io/docs/3x/reactive/observable.html)) instead of recursive functions.

 ## Reporting Uncaught Errors

 Losing errors is unacceptable.
-We can't always return them as a `BIO` result because sometimes the failure could happen concurrently and `BIO` could be already finished with a different value.
+We can't always return them as a `BIO` result because sometimes the failure could happen concurrently and `BIO` could already be finished with a different value.
 In this case the error is reported with `Scheduler.reportFailure` which by default logs uncaught errors to `System.err`:

 ```scala